The Reynolds Girls: Early life

 The sisters grew up in Litherland, a suburb of Sefton, Liverpool, and were of Irish descent.
-The duo's younger sister, Debbie (no relation to the late American actress Debbie Reynolds), played the original Katie Rogers, in Brookside, from 1987 to 1989.
+The duo's younger sister, Debbie, played the original Katie Rogers, in Brookside, from 1987 to 1989.

 1989: the single produced by SAW

+Background and lyrics

 The sisters signed to the PWL record label after giving Pete Waterman a demo tape, and their single "I'd Rather Jack" was produced by Stock Aitken Waterman.

 The song started out as a response to music critics who ignored the younger pop acts in the UK at the time, and to radio DJs who continued to play older bands on their playlists rather than Stock Aitken Waterman songs.
 It was also a response to a perceived snub at the Brit Awards, where SAW acts lost out to more "mature" acts such as Enya and Steve Winwood.

+Chart performance

 "I'd Rather Jack" reached the top ten in all the European countries it was released.
 It peaked at number 8 on the UK Singles Chart in April 1989 where it remained for 12 weeks, number 6 in Ireland, number 6 in Finland, number 8 in the Netherlands, number 7 in the Flanders region of Belgium, and number 43 in Australia.
 The single also reached a peak of number 24 on the Eurochart Hot 100.

+Impact and legacy

 In a public poll conducted by Channel 4 in 2003, "I'd Rather Jack" was voted number 91 in a list of the 100 Worst Pop Records of All Time, and has been called "the beginning of the end for Stock Aitken Waterman."
-By contract, in 2021, British magazine Classic Pop ranked the song number 38 in their list of 'Top 40 Stock Aitken Waterman songs', presented the song a "pure-pop apes Chicago house in a track squarely aimed at the teen market. [...]
+In 2014, Matt Dunn of WhatCulture ranked the song at number 15 in his "15 unforgettable Stock Aitken Waterman singles" list, adding: "What a load of silly old dross this was!...
+Its wispy little arrangement cashed in on the Chicago house sound of the time".
+In 2021, British magazine Classic Pop ranked the song number 38 in their list of 'Top 40 Stock Aitken Waterman songs', presented the song a "pure-pop apes Chicago house in a track squarely aimed at the teen market. [...]
 A bubbling, squelchy momentum carries the tune skywards as the two jettison music's old guard".
+In 2023, Alexis Petridis of The Guardian listed the song" at number 20 in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding: "Not a great record, but as a mad act of provocation designed to upset as many people as possible in three minutes, "I'd Rather Jack"... is unbeatable."